Quantum Synchronizable Codes From Cyclotomic Classes of Order Two over $\mathbb{Z}_{2q}$: Abstract

 \section{Abstract}

 Quantum synchronizable codes are kinds of quantum error-correcting codes that can not only correct the effects of quantum noise on qubits but also the misalignment in block synchronization.
-In this paper, we construct two classes of quantum synchronizable codes which obtained by the cyclotomic classes of order two over $\mathbb{Z}_{2q}$.
-And the synchronization capabilities reach the upper bound under certain constrains.
-Moreover, the quantum synchronizable code posses good error-correcting capability towards bit error and phase error, since cyclic codes we employed to construct quantum synchronizable codes are optimal or almost optimal.
+This paper contributes to constructing two classes of quantum synchronizable codes by the cyclotomic classes of order two over $\mathbb{Z}_{2q}$, whose synchronization capabilities can reach the upper bound under certain conditions.
+Moreover, the quantum synchronizable codes possess good error-correcting capability towards bit errors and phase errors.